University of Wisconsin–Madison

 Chadbourne Residential College (CRC)

-(All of Chadbourne Residence Hall)
+(all of Chadbourne Residence Hall)

 Get involved in endless opportunities to grow as a student and leader through interpersonal connections and academic and extracurricular engagement in this vibrant community.